tekom - Europe

 In 2016, she advanced to managing an agile development team as a certified Scrum Master.
 Beginning in early 2022, she has been engaged in exploring the potential of AI-based content generation and management in the field of technical writing.

-Dr. Jeremias Rössler - University of Erfurt - Germany
+Dr. Jeremias Rößler - Karlsruhe University of Applied Sciences - Germany

 Moderation: Prof. Sissi Closs.
 Karlsruhe University - Germany